sophgo/tpu-mlir/docs/quick_start/source_en/07_fuse_preprocess.rst

 Model Deployment Example
 -------------------------
-Take the mobilenet_v2 model as an example, use the model_transform tool to generate the original mlir, and the run_calibration tool to generate the calibration table in the tpu-mlir/regression/regression_out/ directory (refer to the chapter "Compiling the ONNX Model" for more details).
+Take the mobilenet_v2 model as an example, use the model_transform tool to generate the original mlir, and the run_calibration tool to generate the calibration table in the tpu-mlir/regression/regression_out/ directory (refer to the chapter "Compiling the Caffe Model" for more details).

 Deploy to BM168x